wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 7.1.0 =
+* Added feature for post order and sorting (feature request: https://wordpress.org/support/topic/sort-posts-by-title/)
+* moved language files to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/recent-posts-widget-with-thumbnails/).
+So, please contribute as a translator to make Recent Posts Widget With Thumbnails available in more and more languages.
+* Compatibility with WordPress 5.8

 = 7.0.3 =
 * new branding